 If not, Tide’s performance in front of a half-empty Bryant-Denny Stadium left a lot to be desired.

 McClellan rushed 17 times for 156 yards and two touchdowns in Alabama’s 34-0 win, building on his rise last week after an ankle injury when he ran back Jahmyr Gibbs.

 Alabama rotated the ball three times, committed penalties, dropped passes and had head scratches with special teams that contributed to a closer-than-expected first half.
-The Tide led 17-0 at halftime and extended the lead to 27-0 by the end of the third quarter, but the sleepy late November game at Bryant-Denny Stadium rarely had the breezy, one-sided feel of a 55-0 win over Utah State, which started the season in September.
+The Tide led 17-0 at halftime and extended the lead to 27-0 by the end of the third quarter, but the sleepy late November game at Bryant-Denny Stadium didn’t have the same breezy, one-sided feel as a 55-0 Victory against Utah State, who started the season in September.

 Saturday’s shutout victory followed some of the themes of a season that Alabama escaped, where many of its known problems surfaced but faced an opponent unable to capitalize on them.
 Austin Peay made two early trips to the red zone but got away with no points on both, including missing a 25-yard field goal.

 Alabama (9-2) hosts Auburn in the Iron Bowl next week before learning its selection of bowl games eight days later.